 In this article, we will be looking at the crypto companies we think could be going public.
 That said, a lot can change about these startups before they get to the public market.
 Some of them may be bought by or merged with other companies before reaching the IPO stage as experiencing roadblocks are no stranger to entering Wall Street.
 Regardless, these companies are big catalysts for Bitcoin in 2021.

-Ripple is a startup located in San Francisco, California.
+Starting off our list of crypto IPOs is Ripple, a startup located in San Francisco, California.
 It was established in 2012 and has an estimated current value of $10 billion.

 The company provides quick and reliable payment services to individual financial institutions and businesses via the XRP cryptocurrency network.
 As of 2020, the company already had the intention to launch its IPO in 2021.